 Take Action Today – Contact the Law Offices of Sara J. Frankel & Associates

 Our law firm possesses extensive experience helping clients with their disability claims.
 As a former staff attorney with the Social Security Administration, Sara J. Frankel knows how the disability benefits system works and knows all the relevant laws and regulations.
-With more than 25 years of experience handling Social Security disability benefits claims, Sara can help you determine the next best steps to take in your case.
+With more than 25 years of experience handling Social Security disability benefits claims for client from southeastern Massachusetts and northern Rhode Island, Sara can help you determine the next best steps to take in your case.